jonathanmiddleton/daisy-wee/README.md

   - embed_params_lr, scalar_params_lr, hidden_matrix_params_lr: Parameter-group learning rates.
   - adamw_weight_decay: Weight decay for AdamW-style optimizers.
 - SFT-specific
   - init_checkpoint: Path to a pretraining checkpoint used to warm-start SFT.
+Weights are loaded; optimizer state, steps, and best-val are not resumed; schedules start fresh.
-  - ignore_prior_schedule: Boolean.
-When true, ignore the checkpoint's saved schedule_total_iters so LR and sliding-window schedules start fresh for this run (weights are still loaded).
-Can also be set via CLI as --ignore-prior-schedule (or --ignore_prior_schedule).
-Legacy --ignore-prior-steps/--ignore_prior_steps are accepted as aliases.
+  - schedule_total_iters: Optional schedule-length override for LR/window schedules; if omitted, num_iterations is used.
 - Overriding config values at launch
   - Any YAML key can be overridden on the command line via run.sh using key=value (or --key=value), for example:
     ```sh